Women Can't Have Prior Salaries Used Against Them, Court Says In Equal Pay Case

 In addition to saying that barring any consideration of salary history would remove an economic incentive from the equation of offering and accepting a new job, Callahan writes: "In the private sector, basing initial salary upon previous salary, plus other factors such as experience and education, encourages hard work and rewards applicants who have stellar credentials."

-Callahan also said, "the assumption that prior salary inherently reflects gender bias is not true," noting other potential explanations such as unequal costs of living in different parts of the country, and fluctuations in the supply and demand for workers in certain positions.
+Callahan also said, "The assumption that prior salary inherently reflects gender bias is not true," noting other potential explanations such as unequal costs of living in different parts of the country and fluctuations in the supply and demand for workers in certain positions.

 At least two states — California and Massachusetts — have approved legislation that bars employers from considering job applicants' prior salary.
 Similar bills have been introduced in more than 20 other states.